Setup Repo & Create Blog

 Commit and Push

-- Commit and Push the changes to GitHub
+- Commit and Push the changes to your GitHub

 Reflect

-and answer the questions following Setup Repo & Create Blog
+Open my-reflections-sprint-1 and answer the questions following Setup Repo & Create Blog.

 Add, commit and push!